wix-incubator/remx/README.md

 ### `remx.getters(...)`
 All the functions that are going to return parts of the state should be wrapped within the Getters function.
-The wrapped getters functions shoud be defined inside the same store file and should be exported.
+The wrapped getters functions should be defined inside the same store file and should be exported.

 in `someStore.js`:
 ```javascript